Office of Postsecondary Education, Department of Education.

 (C) Includes an advising and curriculum structure;

-(D) Requires students with intellectual disabilities to participate on not less than a half-time basis as determined by the institution, with such participation focusing on academic components, and occurring through one or more of the following activities:
+(D) Requires students with intellectual disabilities to participate on Start Printed Page 27728not less than a half-time basis as determined by the institution, with such participation focusing on academic components, and occurring through one or more of the following activities:

 (i) Regular enrollment in credit-bearing courses with nondisabled students offered by the institution.

 (ii) Auditing or participating in courses with nondisabled students offered by the institution for which the student does not receive regular academic credit.